rearc-data/usa-hospital-beds/product-description.md

 This resource includes data on numbers of licensed beds, staffed beds, ICU beds, and the bed utilization rate for the hospitals in the United States.

-If you are interested in subscribing to this product on AWS Data Exchange, please click [here](https://aws.amazon.com/marketplace/pp/prodview-yivxd2owkloha?ref_=srh_res_product_title).
+If you are interested in exploring this product on GitHub, please click [here](https://github.com/rearc-data/usa-hospital-beds).

 ### Data Sources